The white mycelium of a mycorrhizal fungus found close to the roots of a recently planted rose bush.

 Examination of fossil plants and studies of DNA sequences, show that this relationship has existed for over 400 million years.
 It should not be confused with the rhizobial bacteria which have a symbiotic relationship causing root nodules that fix nitrogen.
 Immobile soil nutrients such as Phospherous (P), Copper and Zinc are made more available, but the level of P is important.
 At very low levels the fungus competes with the plant for P so it is parasitic, at high levels the plant does not need the fungus and the association will not occur.

 As they move nutrients and moisture around, they are very important in 'no dig' methods of growing such as Permaculture.
 Also cultivating the soil damages the mycelium so reducing their effectiveness.
+The outer sheath of the hyphae has a substance called glomalin, a glycoprotein which is sticky.
+When the fungus decays this remains and binds soil particles together so improving the structure.

 Some of the Slime Moulds perform a similar function.